mystery-o-matic/mystery-o-matic.github.io/README.md

 mystery-o-matic is a Python program used to produce the content of [mystery-o-matic.com](https://mystery-o-matic.com).
 It produces a random [murdery mystery](https://en.wikipedia.org/wiki/Murder_mystery) to solve using [fuzzing testing](https://en.wikipedia.org/wiki/Fuzzing).
 Once a mystery is generated, it produces a static html file which contains all the clues (and the solution to verify it).

+The mystery generation involves using a Solidity smart contract.
+This was used because of the nature of blockchain transactions as operations, but everything is simulated so no cryptocurrency is involved.
+Instead, every transaction represents a possible state change in the murder mystery (e.g. Alice walks from the kitchen to the bathroom).
+If the state change breaks any rule (e.g. no more than two characters can be in the same room), then the transaction reverts and the fuzzing tool keeps exploring.

 ## Installation

 Make sure all the requirements are installed.
 If you are using Ubuntu: